hyperhq/pi/README.md

 JSON and YAML formats are accepted.

 Examples:
-  # Create a pod using the data in pod.json.
+  # Create a pod using the data in yaml.
+  pi create -f examples/pod/pod-nginx.yaml

+  # Create a service using the data in yaml.
+  pi create -f examples/service/service-nginx.yaml

+  # Create a secret using the data in yaml.
-  pi create -f ./pod.json
+  pi create -f examples/secret/secret-dockerconfigjson.yaml

+  # Create a volume
+  pi create volume vol1 --size=1 --zone=gcp-us-central1-b

+  # Create a fip
+  pi create fip --count=1

 Available Commands:
   fip         Create one or more fip(s) using specified subcommand